 RightSignature allows users to upload and convert documents into common formats.
 They can also add text fields and text boxes to gather more information from a client.
 It also includes an automatic field detection that lets users set up their documents in just one click.
 Highly customizable, the software allows users to add logos, colors, and photos, and share templates with their team members.

 In addition, RightSignature works across multiple devices and integrates with other software platforms.
-It automatically imports documents from Dropbox, Salesforce, and the like.
+It automatically imports documents from Dropbox, Google Drive, and other top-ranked cloud storage platforms.
 The online document signing app also encourages hand-drawn signatures and includes multi-party signing and bulk send.

 RightSignature features a live progress bar and intuitive navigation flag that reduces errors and omissions within a document.
 It also allows users to view statistics and generate reports.
 But more importantly, it uses SSL encryption which ensures data protection.